Fabio930/CollectiPy/README.md

     "ticks_per_second": int, //DEFAULT:3,
     "time_limit": int, //DEFAULT:0(inf),
     "num_runs": int, //DEFAULT:1,
-    "results":{ //DEFAULT:{} empty dict -> no saving.
+    "snapshot_stride": int, //DEFAULT:1 when collisions are enabled (how many ticks to wait between collision snapshots; higher values reduce CPU but weaken obstacle enforcement), "results":{ //DEFAULT:{} empty dict -> no saving.
 If rendering is enabled -> no saving, "base_path": str, //DEFAULT:"../data/" (only used when this block is present; does not enable dumps by itself), "agent_specs": list(str) //DEFAULT:[] - enable per-agent exports: